crushdepth/tuskfish/README.md

 # tuskfish

+[This codebase has been superseded and is not longer being maintained.
+Please use the tuskfish2 codebase or later]

 A single user micro CMS.
 Tuskfish is designed to provide a minimalist yet capable framework for publishing different kinds of content.
 It is suitable for use by individuals and small organisations.
 It provides the publishing tools that you need and nothing that you don't.